nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1b.
 FL detects that the volunteer is not inside the records.
     * 1b1.
 FL informs that the volunteer does not exist.

+* 1c.
+FL detects the provided NRIC does not match any volunteer in the database.
+    * 1c1.
+FL feedbacks that no volunteer matches the provided NRIC.

+      Use case ends.

   Use case ends.

 **Use case: UC06-  Delete Elderly**